SDOP grant information

 All items requested must reflect the same group name (NO INDIVIDUALS) and same address.

-1. Please complete the check list form and send it with the
+1. Please complete the check list form and send it with the required documents.

 2. Documentation from your bank (on the bank’s letterhead